cloud-spotter/JavaScript_Thermostat_exercise_wk9/ThermostatClassDesignRecipe.md

     const setPowerSavingMode() = () => {
         // Returns: undefined
-        // Side-effects: changes the value of the power saving mode property }
+        /* Side-effects: changes the value of the power saving mode property;

-    const managePowerSaving() = () => {
-        // Returns: undefined
-        // Side-effects: sets the value of the maximum temperature property }
+        sets the value of the maximum temperature property */ }

     const reset() = () => {